siru1366/income/README.md

 ## Statement on LLM usage
 Statement on LLM usage: Aspects of the code were written with the help of the autocomplete tool, Chat-GPT3.5.
-The abstract and introduction were written with the help of ChatHorse and the entire chat history is available in inputs/llms/usage.txt.
+The entire chat history is available at other/llms/usage.txt.